 As many who follow us know, unless I am treating an illness, I don’t take isolated chemical compounds internally.
 It personally doesn’t resonate with me that these isolates are necessary for our skin health either.
 I prefer to rely on whole plants, and Hibiscus is an excellent source of flavonoid co-factors which only help make ascorbic acid more effective.
 Flavonoids are the real star of the show!
 They work with Ascorbic Acid/Vitamin C synergistically in several ways that are of note in my studies: A) Molecular sparing.
 This means that a cell actually needs less Vitamin C in the presence of flavonoids because of how they work together to support the cell.
 B) Metabolization.
 This has to do with what happens to the Vitamin C after it oxidizes.
 What is fascinating about Vitamin C is its ability to create a free radical chain reaction (which can be considered harmful), as well as its ability to become an antioxidant again after its initial oxidation (which can be considered beneficial).
 Flavonoids play an important role in this process to keep Vitamin C stable and beneficial throughout this process.
 C) Flavonoids have a unique relationship with lipids and cellular bilayers.
 Even though they are typically thought of as water soluble, they are able to be carried through lipids and enhance absorption and permeability of Vitamin C. In this way, Flavonoids are also responsible for strengthening capillaries and connective tissue.

-When we as a society seek for something to be cheaper, whether that be a t-shirt, a new phone or plant material, we have to look at what that does.
-Seeking for something to be cheaper puts pressure on the supply chain to actually make the product more cheaply.
-What does this mean?
-This can have a trickle down effect which leads to corners cut in environmental protection and ethical labor.
+When we as a society seek for something to be cheaper, whether that be a t-shirt, a new phone, or plant material, we have to look at what that does.
+Seeking for something to be cheaper puts pressure on the supply chain to actually make the product more cheaply, creating a trickledown effect which leads to corners being cut in environmental protection and ethical labor.

 We have zero tolerance for creating more harm to humans and planet here at Laurel Skin.
 While buying things that are ‘fair trade’ or ‘sustainable’ might sound on the up and up, there’s still much more we can consider and look more deeply at.
 Buying from a human supporting another human and omitting large corporations is the safest way to ensure that the product you are purchasing has ‘love in the supply chain’.

-Thank you for letting us bring this beautiful elixir to you.
-Hydrating Elixir C: Jasmine Hibiscus launches Tuesday, August 16th.
+Thank you for letting us bring this beautiful Elixir to you once again.
+Hydrating Elixir C: Jasmine Hibiscus launches Tuesday, August 8th.